-(2) There are no incorporated Resident Councils or Resident Management Corporations within the jurisdiction of the single housing
+(2) There are no incorporated Resident Councils or Resident Management Corporations within the jurisdiction of the single housing agency:

-(3) It has experience in providing start-up and capacity-building training to residents and resident organizations;
+(3) It has experience in providing start-up and capacity-building training to residents and resident organizations; and to act on behalf of each such tribe authorizing or establishing the housing entity.

-(4) Public housing residents representing unincorporated Resident Councils within the jurisdiction of the single housing agency must comprise the majority of the board of directors.
+Public housing residents representing unincorporated Resident Councils within the jurisdiction of the single housing agency must comprise the majority of the board of directors.